chaudard/SqlServerConnexion/README.md

 - database name
 - table name

-- a config file (json) is saved if you success the connexion.
+a config file (json) is saved if you success the connexion.
-# SqlServerConnexion